-High school can feel like a really long time with all the homework, cliques at school and endless chores at home, but for many students, the thought of going to college is an bright beacon of hope at the end of the tunnel where cool classes, new friends and living in the dorms await.
-But what's really different about high school and college aside from the fun stuff?
+High school can feel like a really long time with all the homework, cliques at school and endless chores at home, but for many students, the thought of going to college is a bright beacon of hope at the end of the tunnel where cool classes, new friends and living in the dorms await.
+Yet, what's really different about high school and college aside from the fun stuff?

 Whether you’ve chosen your dream school and already know your major, or you’re just starting to think about colleges, you probably want to know more about what’s on the other side of high school graduation.
 Explore our list below of the top 10 differences between high school and college.